NicolasJamar/migration-new-becode.org/README.md

 #### 1. Remove redirects.conf
+To prevent some issue, you have to remove the file `redirects.conf`.

-After lauching vagrant, to the server
+After lauching vagrant, go to the server :

 ```
 vagrant ssh